 Plus, it’s made with easy, on-hand ingredients.
 That’s a total win in my book and reason enough to put down the takeout menu.

-A few notes on this homemade sweet and sour sauce:
+Notes on making homemade sweet and sour sauce:

 - Some recipes call for pineapple juice.
 I don’t keep that on hand so I use brown sugar as a sweetener in mine.